samay-app/samay/README.md

   <br/>
 </div>

-Kukkee is a free, open source, fast and simple meeting poll tool.
-Quickly create a meeting poll by choosing the time slots based on your availablity.
+Kukkee is a free, open source and fast meeting poll tool.
+Quickly create a meeting poll by choosing the time slots based on your availability.
 Copy and share the poll link with the participants to let them mark their availability.
 Find the most popular times and see who's free with "yes" votes - or who can be - with "if need be" votes, and book the meeting!
 Create a poll now at [Kukkee.com](https://kukkee.com/)!

 <img src="./public/banner.png">